 MASTOPEXY BREAST LIFT

-To restore a youthful, natural contour to breasts that have lost their shape due to aging, pregnancy, nursing or changes in weight.
+THE GOAL: To restore a youthful, natural contour to breasts that have lost their shape due to aging, pregnancy, nursing or changes in weight.

 Terminology Notes for Breast Lift